44 Notable alumni of

 -

-Kirk Wesley Rueter, nicknamed "Woody", is an American former left-handed pitcher in Major League Baseball.
-Rueter played for the Montreal Expos and the San Francisco Giants.
+Kirk Wesley Rueter, nicknamed "Woody", is an American former professional baseball pitcher who played 13 seasons in Major League Baseball (MLB), primarily for the San Francisco Giants.
+He also played for the Montreal Expos who had drafted him in 1991.

 -